-Whether good nutrition has long been a priority in your life, or you’re just now beginning to be more intentional about what you eat, you will find that eating well during pregnancy is very rewarding.
+Whether good nutrition has long been a priority in your life, or you’re just now beginning to be more intentional about what you eat, you will find that proper nutrition during pregnancy is very rewarding.
 Taking care of yourself during pregnancy gets your baby off to the best possible start in life.
 It also ensures that your baby will have a happy, healthy mother.

 By learning how to take care of yourself now, and by making healthy choices during your pregnancy, you’ll be less likely to gain unnecessary amounts of excess weight, and the weight you do gain will be easier to lose.
-Women who make healthy food and lifestyle choices during pregnancy have an easier time losing those extra pounds after the baby is born.
+Women who make sure they practice proper nutrition during pregnancy have an easier time losing those extra pounds after the baby is born.

 Mothers who are well-nourished during pregnancy: